ngvanlyy/TeslaStockPrediction/README.md

 # Tesla Stock Prediction Project
-View my full process of this project on my portfolio website: [Here]()

 Welcome to the Tesla Stock Prediction p roject!
 In this project, we focus on predicting Tesla's stock prices using time-series data.
 We employ a combination of Python programming, Machine Learning, and Deep Learning techniques including LSTM and RNN.